Necropolis

 matter of public record.

-Phineas B. Gage’s grave is also at Cypress Lawn Cemetery .
-Phineas is described as a medical curiosity.
-He was the fellow that survived having a
+Phineas B. Gage’s grave is also at Cypress Lawn Cemetery Harvard Medical School

 Photo from yourfascinatinmind.com